adam2222/chess_adam_intrator/README.md

 **Chess!**

-by Adam M. Intrator
+Adam M. Intrator

 8/10/16

- To play against the computer using default names ("Adam" and "Flatiron"), simply load the 'chess.rb' file on the command line:
+ To play against the computer using default player names, load the 'chess.rb' file on the command line:

   `ruby chess.rb`